 The only exceptions are stick insects such as the giant spiny stick insect, which have spines on their back legs.
 These can give you a painful pinch if you get too close.

 Fortunately, stick insects are for the most part docile creatures and only attack as a last resort.
-According to the Toronto Zoo website, these stick insects effectively warn potential predators by snapping their back legs into a position that allows them to attack.
+These stick insects effectively warn potential predators by snapping their back legs into a position that allows them to attack.
 As this is a highly visible act, you’ll know not to interfere when they do so.

 Why Does Your Stick Insect Act Aggressively?

 It can be disconcerting for a stick insect owner to deal with an aggressive pet.
 You might believe that this has happened because you have done something to put them in a state of stress.